-Long-lost film that warned of rise of anti-Semitism has ominous message for today’s world
+Long-lost film that predicted rise of anti-Semitism has ominous message for today’s world

 BERLIN — In Europe, anti-Semitism once again dominated this week’s news agenda.

-On Monday, thousands marched in London against what they perceive to be blatant anti-Semitism in Britain’s mainstream Labour party.
+On Monday, thousands marched in London against what they perceive to be blatant anti-Semitism in Britain’s mainstream Labour Party.
 The same day, the Paris prosecutor’s office said that it was investigating whether anti-Semitism was a motivation for the killing of an 85-year-old Holocaust survivor last week.
 Anti-Semitic incidents in schools triggered a quest to find solutions all week in Germany.
 And in Poland, a renowned anti-racism activist was branded a traitor after speaking out against the nation's controversial anti-defamation law concerning Holocaust complicity.

-It’s a against this backdrop that producers of a newly restored 1924 movie want their work to be seen.
+It’s against this backdrop that producers of a newly restored 1924 Austrian movie want their work to be seen.

 Austria’s national film archive has worked for over a year to carefully restore “The City Without Jews,” a pre-World War II silent film that served as a warning against the scapegoating of Jews at the time.
 The film — which sparked furious reactions in the mid-1920s — was believed to have been lost until a copy was discovered in a Paris flea market in 2015.

-The film describes a fictional Austrian city in the 1920s, troubled by rising unemployment and poverty, and where resentments against Jews is mounting as people increasingly blame them for the city’s woes.
-After a national law is passed to force all Jews to leave the country, residents celebrate — only to soon realize that Austria is worse off than before.
+The film describes a fictional city in the 1920s, troubled by rising unemployment and poverty, and where resentments against Jews is mounting as people increasingly blame them for the city’s woes.
+After a national law is passed to force all Jews to leave the country, residents celebrate — only to soon realize that they are worse off than before.
 The law is eventually reversed.

 Digitized and restored through thousands of hours of painstaking work and funded by donations from across the world, the film is now set to tour Europe to serve as a deliberately eerie, contemporary warning.

-“We received enormous financial support from abroad, including from Americans following the 2016 U.S. elections,” said Nikolaus Wostry, the director of Austria’s national film archive, an organization that is privately managed but to a large extent publicly funded.
+“We received enormous financial support from abroad, including from Americans following the 2016 U.S. elections,” said Nikolaus Wostry, the managing director of Austria’s national film archive, an organization that is privately managed but to a large extent publicly funded.
 The film’s message, Wostry said, goes beyond anti-Semitism and may be more broadly applicable.

 “In today’s Europe, we can clearly see the exploitation of people’s fears once again.
 Politicians focus them on target groups — be it immigrants or followers of religions,” said Wostry, referring to the rhetoric used across Europe and North America against refugees and immigrants.
 “And as Austrians, we have a special responsibility.”

 “Even before the Nazis annexed Austria, this was one of the centers of anti-Semitism.
-Hitler learned how to exploit anti-Semitism here in Vienna," said Wostry.
+Hitler learned how to exploit anti-Semitism here in Vienna,” said Wostry.
+The author of the book the movie is based on, Hugo Bettauer, was murdered by a Nazi only months after "The City Without Jews" premiered.

 This year also marks the 80th anniversary of Austria’s annexation to Hitler’s Third Reich.
 “But even before then, there were many demonstrations here in Vienna where Jews were blamed and made the scapegoats for the unemployment and economic misery after Austria’s defeat in World War I,” he said.